apache/pulsar/site2/docs/concepts-messaging.md

 A consumer is a process that attaches to a topic via a subscription and then receives messages.

+A consumer pulls messages from a broker.
+There is a queue at the consumer side to receive messages pushed from the broker.
+The queue size is configurable by [`receiverQueueSize`](client-libraries-java.md#configure-consumer) (default: 1000).
+Each time `consumer.receive()` is called, a message is dequeued from the buffer.
+If the requested message size of a consumer is larger than the queue size, after all messages in the queue are consumed, messages are delivered to the consumer immediately once there comes new messages in the queue.

 ### Receive modes

 Messages can be received from [brokers](reference-terminology.md#broker) either synchronously (sync) or asynchronously (async).